-The pedagogical staff have a 'picture' of each child and monitor their development.
-This way they can connect with the development of the child and encourage it to take the next step.
-The development of the child at Sportstuif is followed structurally (by means of reports) and these findings are written down in the Client Tracking System.
-Children are also discussed during the team meeting.
+The childcare staff at Sportstuif keeps track of each child's development and has a comprehensive understanding of their progress.
+This allows them to align with the child's development and encourage them to take the next steps.
+The child's development at Sportstuif is systematically monitored through reporting, and these findings are documented in the Client Tracking System.
+Children are also discussed during team meetings.